Roti

-Roti is a round flatbread originating from the Indian subcontinent.
+Roti (/hi/) is a round flatbread originating from the Indian subcontinent.
 It is commonly consumed in many South Asian, Southeast Asian, Caribbean, East African, and Southeast African countries.

 It is made from stoneground whole-wheat flour, known as atta, combined into a dough with added water.
 Its defining characteristic is that it is unleavened.
 Naan from the Indian subcontinent, by contrast, is a yeast-leavened bread, as is kulcha.
 Like breads around the world, roti is a staple accompaniment to other foods.

 Etymology

 The word roti is derived from the Sanskrit word roṭikā, meaning "bread".